skienzmatishun/rippreport/content/p/catalyst-does-fairhope/index.md

   recency_score: 1.6824291625241752
   category_score: 0
   rank: 10
+summary: Local politicians surrendered city planning to wealthy land developers and stuck ordinary residents with the bill for utility upgrades.
+Public utility logs and financial records prove that city leaders funneled tax dollars into private apartment projects.
+Will Fairhope citizens fight back against the political machine taking over their town?
 ---
 Sorry folks about being late for Wonderful Wednesday, which is now FREAKY FRIDAY but I have been in Facebook Jail for three days.
 The Ripp Report pushed someone’s button and they complained to Facebook who took us offline for three days to investigate the complaint.
 Catalyst has no sense of humor.